 - Failure to complete the RCR course within a single semester will require taking the course again in its entirety.

-For any additional information about the Responsible Conduct of Research Course, or for letter of support for grant application, please contact the course co-directors Dr. Helene Brazier-Mitouart or Dr. Randi B. Silver.
+For a letter of support for grant application, please contact Dr. Randi B. Silver.

 Ethical, Social, and Legal Issues of Responsible Clinical Research course from the CTSC